joker-fightclub/tesla-puts/README.md

 ### Steps for Tendie Success:

 1. Download most recent statuses from Elon's twitter
-2. Align them with the increase / drop in Tesla stock
+2. Align tweets with the increase / drop in Tesla stock
 3. Train a machine learning model to determine if Elon is having a nervous breakdown
 4. ????
-5. Lose all your money because you trusted a shitty python script you found on Github
+5. Lose all your money because you trusted a crappy python script you found on Github

 ------
 ### Current Results